arabellas-craft/arabellas-craft.github.io/_posts/2025-11-27-choosing-a-divination-method.md

 **Time needed:** 15-30 minutes

 **Learning curve:** Moderate.
 You'll learn 78 card meanings, but illustrated decks make this easier because you can read the pictures.
-The Rider-Waite-Smith deck is designed for visual interpretation.
+In the Rider-Waite-Smith deck, the Minor Arcana cards show illustrated scenes, where most earlier decks used simple suit designs.[^1]

 **Cost to start:** $25-60 for a deck ([Rider-Waite-Smith](https://bookshop.org/a/84772/9780913866139){:target="_blank" rel="noopener noreferrer"} is the beginner standard), or start with an at-home [printable version of the deck](https://ko-fi.com/s/5f1138f832?utm_source=website){:target="_blank" rel="noopener noreferrer"} for $1.99